Skip to main content

 Proposal

 In October, 2018, Joseph Tudor presented the idea of the method [1].
-An analysis was included and some algorithms were generated.
+An analysis was included and some algorithms were generated to demonstrate the concept.

 Other Proposals